emmanuelgn/Real-Time-Object-Detection/README.md

 # Real-Time-Object-Detection
 ## Overview
-This project focuses on real-time object detection using deep learning techniques.
-The goal is to accurately identify and classify objects within images or video streams in real-time.
+This project provides a simple real-time camera feedback application using OpenCV and Tkinter.
+The goal is to display live video from a webcam in a Tkinter window, allowing users to start and stop the video capture.

 ## Features
-- Real-time object detection
+- Real-time camera feedback
-- High accuracy and performance
+- Start and stop video capture
-- Supports multiple object classes
 - Easy to use and integrate

 ## Installation